WHAT IS FLOODING?

 What is the difference between flooding and sea-level rise?

 Numerous weather and human-related factors influence whether or not a flood occurs.
 However, as the Intergovernmental Panel on Climate Change (IPCC) noted in its special report on extremes, it is increasingly clear that climate change “has detectably influenced” several of the water-related variables that contribute to floods, such as rainfall and snowmelt.
-So, while Earth’s changing climate may not induce floods directly, it exacerbates many of the factors that do by melting polar glaciers and sea ice, resulting in sea level rise.
+So, while Earth’s changing climate may not induce floods directly, it exacerbates many of the factors that do by increasing precipitation and melting polar glaciers and sea ice, which results in sea level rise.

 "Today, Virginia has 164,000 people at risk of coastal flooding.
 By 2050, an additional 137,000 people are projected to be at risk due to sea level rise." – Climate Central